space_object:create_index() | Tarantool

 box.schema.func.create('my_func',

-4. Make a functional index.
+4. Create a functional index.
 Specify the fields whose values will be passed to the function.
 Specify the function:

 The results of the two select requests will look like this: